Three-Dimensional Topological Twistronics: Abstract

 \section{Abstract}

 We introduce a theoretical framework for the new concept of three-dimensional (3D) twistronics by developing a generalized Bloch band theory for 3D layered systems with a constant twist angle $\theta$ between successive layers.
 Our theory employs a nonsymmorphic symmetry that enables a precise definition of an effective out-of-plane crystal momentum, and also captures the in-plane moir\'e pattern formed between neighboring twisted layers.
-To demonstrate the novel topological physics that can be achieved through 3D twistronics, we present two examples including twisted graphite and twisted Weyl semimetals.
-In twisted graphite, Weyl nodes arise because of the inversion-symmetry breaking in the 3D twisted structure, with $\theta$-tuned transitions from type-I to type-II Weyl fermions, as well as magic angles at which the in-plane velocity vanishes.
-In the second example of twisted Weyl semimetals, the moir\'e pattern associated with twisting induces a chiral gauge field $\boldsymbol{\mathcal{A}}$ that has a vortex-antivortex lattice configuration.
-The vortex cores of the $\boldsymbol{\mathcal{A}}$ field bind line modes with position dependent chiralities.
-By coupling these vortex line modes, moir\'e-scale Weyl physics emerges.
+To demonstrate the novel topological physics that can be achieved through 3D twistronics, we present two examples.
+In the first example of chiral twisted graphite, Weyl nodes arise because of inversion-symmetry breaking, with $\theta$-tuned transitions between type-I and type-II Weyl fermions, as well as magic angles at which the in-plane velocity vanishes.
+In the second example of twisted Weyl semimetal, the twist in the lattice structure induces a chiral gauge field $\boldsymbol{\mathcal{A}}$ that has a vortex-antivortex lattice configuration.
+Line modes bound to the vortex cores of the $\boldsymbol{\mathcal{A}}$ field give rise to 3D Weyl physics in the moir\'e scale.
 We also discuss possible experimental realizations of 3D twistronics.

-{\it Introduction.---} In a bilayer system with a small interlayer twist angle $\theta$, moir\'e pattern forms and leads to novel two-dimensional (2D) phenomena.
-In twisted bilayer graphene (TBG), there are magic twist angles, at which Dirac Fermi velocity vanishes \cite{Bistritzer2011}.
-Low-energy bands become nearly flat and many-body interactions are effectively enhanced in TBG near the first magic angle, where superconducting and correlated insulating states have been experimentally observed \cite{Cao2018Super, Cao2018Magnetic}.
+{\it Introduction.---} Moir\'e superlattices formed in twisted bilayers lead to novel two-dimensional (2D) phenomena.
+In twisted bilayer graphene (TBG), there are magic twist angles, at which moir\'e bands become nearly flat due to vanishing Dirac velocity \cite{Bistritzer2011} and many-body interactions are effectively enhanced.
 TBG represents a prototypical system for 2D twistronics \cite{Carr2017}, where the twist angle serves as a new tuning parameter.
-Given the greatly exciting 2D physics developing in TBG \cite{ Dean2018tuning, lu2019superconductors,sharpe2019emergent,serlin2019intrinsic,Guinea2012,Senthil2018,Koshino2018,Kang2018,liu2018complete,Bernevig2018Topology}, it is natural to wonder whether the concept of twistronics can be generalized to 3D systems.
+Given the greatly exciting 2D physics developing in TBG such as the discovery of superconducting and correlated insulating states \cite{Cao2018Super,Cao2018Magnetic, Dean2018tuning, lu2019superconductors,sharpe2019emergent,serlin2019intrinsic,Guinea2012,Senthil2018,Koshino2018,Kang2018,liu2018complete,Bernevig2018Topology}, it is natural to wonder whether the concept of twistronics can be generalized to 3D systems.